General Government administration: Administrative Differences

 Unlike the territories incorporated into the Reich, the Generalgouvernement had a different administrative structure.
 All branches of the administration were to be directed by the Governor General rather than by parallel Reich ministries from Berlin.
 No interferences by the reich was the goal.
 Polish law was to remain in place unless it diverged from the taking over of the administration by the German Reich.
 The territories incorporated into the Reich were administratively modeled after the Reich itself.
 The difference between the incorporated territories and the general government was the degree of centralization of bureaucracy.
 Generalgouverneur Hans Frank took orders from Adolf Hitler and then forwarded it down to the Hauptabteilung.
 This system skips the ministerial offices that the incorporated areas followed.
 Furthermore, Frank had more authority than the Reichsstatthalter or an Oberpräsident.
 The regional network of the general government administration closely resembled the Reich, apart from some various differences in titles.
 For example, Gouveneur was originally called Distriktchef, but the title was changed to boost moral.

 There were three key administrative assets the General Government did not control.
 The Generalgouvernement was separated from the Reich by customs laws, financial barriers and passport control, but did not have its own armed forces or foreign ministry.
 The GG's budget had to be approved by the Reich Finance Ministry.
 Generalgouverneurur Frank had no command over the army, troops, and war production.
 The power over the army, troops and war productions was held exclusively by a general.
 The power of the army went as following: Oberbefehlshaber Ost (Gernaloberest Blaskowitz), Militarbefehlshaber im Gerneralgouvernement (General der Kavallerie Kurt Freiherr von Gienanth), and Wehrkreisbefehlshaber im Generalgouvernement (Gienanth and General derer Infanterie Haenicke).
 The war production was in the hands of the Rustungsinspektion, or Armament Inspectorate (Gerneralleutnant Schindler).

 Frank and the administration also had no command over the railway system or the post.
 However, Frank did have a Main Division Railway under the direction of Präsident Gerteis, who was also the Generalddirektor of the Ostbahn, which was run by the Reichbhn.
 It was the Ostbahn who operated the former Polish State Railways in the Generalgouvernment.

 The third exception was the SS and police.
 From the beginning of the GG, the position of the police and SS was not clearly defined which created some conflict between the groups.
 The police enjoyed a special status due to the fact of how important security was in the occupied territory.
 Frank and his administration did not control those entities as they fell under the jurisdiction of Heinrich Himmler.

+Top officials

+On 8 October 1939, the Reich Interior Ministry drafted two bills, one to incorporate the western and northern portions of Poland into the German Reich, and the other for the creation of a 'General Government' in the remaining German-held territory.
+The German Governor-General and the deputy of that office were the officers that held executive power in the territory.